For twenty years, Ida Lou Coley (1927 – 2005) worked indefatigably to preserve and champion the City’s habitat, traditions, and history.

 a) Point your camera at the QR code to pay with credit card, Venmo, CashApp, Apple Pay, PayPal, etc.

-b) Click this line to pay with credit card, Venmo, CashApp, Apple Pay, PayPal, etc.
+b) Click this line to donate with credit card, Venmo, CashApp, Apple Pay, PayPal, etc.

-c) Mail a check to 1883 Schoolhouse, Re: Donation, 390 West F Street, Encinitas, CA 92024 – please provide your email address and phone number.
+c) Mail a check payable to the Encinitas Historical Society, and addressed – 1883 Schoolhouse, Re: Donation, 390 West F Street, Encinitas CA 92024.
+Please provide your email address and phone number.